 - For our other legitimate business purposes.
 For example, we may combine information that we get about you from third parties with information we already have.

 - As otherwise permitted by law.

 How We Share Information

-With a successor to all or part of our business.
-For example, if part or all of our BCSF companies or business was sold we might sell the customer list as an asset in the transaction.
+- With a successor to all or part of our business.
+For example, any part of our BCSF companies or business was sold we might sell the customer list as an asset in the transaction.